parvezalliya/Machine-Learning-Spam-Detection/README.md

 - Accuracy: Leveraging content and historical patterns, the code achieves high accuracy in distinguishing between spam and non-spam emails.

--Customization: Users have the flexibility to customize the code to fit specific requirements, adapting the model to different datasets and scenarios.
+- Customization: Users have the flexibility to customize the code to fit specific requirements, adapting the model to different datasets and scenarios.